 CS 697 -

 at Boston University meets regularly on Monday mornings.
 All are welcome.

 My main research interests are in designing algorithms, conducting measurements

 commerce, and large-scale data management.
 I'm a member of the

 and I regularly collaborate with several members of the

 As Chief Scientist at Cogo Labs, I've been working on a

 fascinating problem domain since the company's founding in 2005: the

-algorithmic, data management, and systems-building challenges that arise both as a buyer of
+algorithmic, data management, and systems-building challenges that arise on the buy

 I've also collected a few useful